Frequently Asked Questions

 Is the Choice application process "first come/first served" or lottery-based?

 The Choice application process is lottery-based.
 With the exception of specific instances where priority is given, all applicants (those who apply on the first day of the window and those who apply on the last day of the window) have the same chances of selection.
 The lottery is only conducted in cases where there are more applicants than slots available.

 Do any of the Choice Programs have a 3K and/or 4K option?

-The School of Choice programs for PYP-IB, STEAM- Elementary, Montessori, Arts all begin in Kindergarten.
-Although some of our Choice schools have 3K and 4K programs, those programs are needs-based or tuition-based and have a separate application process.
+The School of Choice programs for PYP-IB, STEAM- Elementary, Arts all begin in Kindergarten.
+The Montessori program includes 3K and 4K programs; this program is tuition-based and is included within the Choice application process.

 If my child is in 4K at a Choice School, do I need to apply for the school’s Choice Program?

 Yes, if you have a child in 4K at a School of Choice, you must still apply for the School of Choice to be considered for a slot in Kindergarten in the Choice Program.

 Yes!
 Transportation is provided for all School of Choice programs.

 How do I arrange transportation for my child?

 Transportation is provided for all School of Choice programs.
 To arrange transportation for your child for the upcoming school year, please request using this online form or contact the Transportation Office at 981-2022.